-To ensure that we can carry out our role as an educational and research establishment, meeting legal, moral and contractual obligations, as laid out in the University’s Charter.
+To ensure that we can carry out our role to advance education and knowledge through teaching and research as laid out in the University’s Charter.

-In order to meet our contractual duties to you as a Student and provide you with educational & other services as laid out in our Student Agreement with you.
+In order to meet our contractual duties to you as a Student and provide you with educational and other services as laid out in our Student Agreement with you.

 When Do We Collect Data?